netmarshall/Patrick.D.Marshall/_pages/Media-Gallery.md

     alt: "Too Much Light Makes the Baby Go Blind"
     excerpt: "**Vines High School**: Sept.
 28-30, 2017 <br><br>*Show summary coming soon!*  <br><br>John Marshall - Himslef"
 feature_row17:
-  - image_path: /assets/images/Lend-Me-a-Tenor.jpg
+  - image_path: /assets/images/Humanity.png
-    alt: "Oh, the Humnaity""
+    alt: "Oh, the Humanity""
-    excerpt: "**PISD CenterStage**: June 2017 <br><br>*Two people and their two chairs seek to find meaning and direction in life, seek to find just the tiniest shred of certainty, consistency.
-A stranger arrives -- though he doesn't do what strangers always do, when strangers arrive.
-If you were ever born, and expect to ever die, this might be a play for you.*  <br><br>Featuring John Marshall as Man"
+    excerpt: "**PISD CenterStage**: June 2017<br><br>*Two people and their two chairs seek to find meaning and direction in life, seek to find just the tiniest shred of certainty, consistency.
+A stranger arrives - though he doesn't do what strangers always do, when strangers arrive.
+If you were ever born, and expect to ever die, this might be a play for you.*<br><br>Featuring John Marshall as Man"
 feature_row18:
   - image_path: /assets/images/Lend-Me-a-Tenor.jpg
     alt: "Lend Me a Tenor"